Robbie025/robbie025.github.io/about.md

 ### Overarching view of Technology

 As a technologist, I believe engineers play an important role in making societies better through the use of technology.
+The purpose of Technology is being useful as opposed to Science which is a truth-seeking endevour.

-As a 40 (..ish) old engineer, I have worked with automation in manufacturing, contributed to standardization of industiral robots, design autmation with knowledge-based engineering as well design optimization research.
-I am most proud of my contribution to the question:
+As a 40 (..ish) old engineer, I have worked with automation in manufacturing, robotics, contributed to standardization, design autmation with knowledge-based engineering as well design optimization research.
+I am most proud of my contribution to the question, for which I received a PhD from Linköping University:

 ```
-          How can large robots collaborate with humans safely?
+          How can robots collaborate with humans safely?
 ```

-I received my PhD on this topic from Linköping University.
-I have worked at Linköping University for around 10 years after receiving my Masters degree in Mechancial Engineering.

 <!---
 Technology in , being an artifact that is useful in humans and some meaniful way. and here
 -->

+### Safety & Reliability

+These are two separate engineerng topics.
+Currently, my view is: Do machines designed and delivered by large engineering teams operate reliabily over its life time and how can these teams assert reliability as a machine property.

+Obviously, this is not a new question.
+This blog is meant to document safety engineering issues that I observe and comment on.